This article is about sending SMS using C#.NET through MS SQL Server.

 After closing that box the 2 ListView items will be refreshed.

-from the form After filling in the fields and clicking the Send button, the application
+After filling in the fields and clicking the Send button, the application

 receives the information about the form.